 Launching next: Sister ship Carnival Celebration debuts in November 2022.

 Maiden voyage: November 2021

-This 5,632-passenger ship set sail in the Caribbean last month with the promise to bring its all-ages North American and international guests closer to the sea, via more outdoor space, including six pools.
+This 5,632-passenger ship set sail in the Caribbean last fall with the promise to bring its all-ages North American and international guests closer to the sea via more outdoor space, including six pools.
 While the kids play in the pirate-themed water park, walk the long promenade that wraps around the 1,100-foot ship, meant to feel like a stroll through a seaside town.
 Its New York-inspired design includes a 9 1/2-foot replica of the Statue of Liberty in the casino, as well as a three-story Times Square, an entertainment and shopping area, with a 28-foot-high projection of the Manhattan skyline.

 Insider tip: If you aren’t afraid of heights, make your way up to the Bridge of Sighs on Deck 16, 72 feet above the ship and hundreds of feet above the sea, and look down through the glass floor.
 It’s like being on a helicopter hovering over the ship.

 What you’ll pay: From $589 per person (double occupancy) for a seven-night western Caribbean and Bahamas itinerary in August 2022 from Miami.

 Wonder of the Seas, Royal Caribbean